monicacrespo/bootcamp-backend-student-cloud/README.md

         git push
         ```

-We have deployed our application that can be found in this [URL](https://manual-deployment-mock.herokuapp.com/)
+The application just deployed can be found in this [URL](https://rental-manual-deployment-mock.herokuapp.com/api/listingsAndReviews)